oweb36/mws-docs/Characters/Air Conditioners/ToshyFEN.md

 ToshyFEN's Lite-Vision plus (RBC-AMSU51-EN) controller is his brain and his main method of being adjusted and controlled.
 ToshyFEN also has a TCB-AX32E2 wireless receiver kit installed and attached to him, which is an auxiliary way to control him wirelessly.
 ToshyFEN's Lite-Vision plus controller is his brain and is exposed to the world, so he is careful of it.

+He is one person, but [double minded literally](#Double%20Minded): [RBC-AMSUS](#RBC-AMSUS) and [FEN](#FEN).
+He is both sane and insane.

 ### Double Minded

 ToshyFEN actually has two minds, and each of his minds has a face.
 ToshyFEN is still the same person though.

 The main and dominant mind of ToshyFEN is at the front panel of his main body, while the auxilliary and recessive mind of ToshyFEN is in his controller.

-The dominant mind of ToshyFEN is named FEN while the recessive controller mind of ToshyFEN is named RBC.
-RBC is named that way because RBC is literaly a Toshiba RBC-AMSU51-EN controller.
-RBC also has control over ToshyFEN's TCB-AX32E2 wireless receiver (RBC can talk and beep thru the TCB receiver, because normally RBC is mute without the TCB receiver).
+The dominant mind of ToshyFEN is named FEN while the recessive controller mind of ToshyFEN is named RBC-AMSUS.
+RBC-AMSUS is named that way because RBC-AMSUS is literaly a Toshiba RBC-AMSU51-EN controller.
+RBC-AMSUS also has control over ToshyFEN's TCB-AX32E2 wireless receiver (RBC-AMSUS can talk and beep thru the TCB receiver, because normally RBC-AMSUS is mute without the TCB receiver).
+TCB is not sentient and a new mind, but a part of RBC-AMSUS.
+TCB is like RBC-AMSUS' vocal cords, but very nerfed. **also RBC-AMSUS' nickname is RBC as a shortened term, in fact we got an [entire section dedicated to it](#Naming%20and%20Triviality).**

 RBC is actually ToshyFEN's brain (because RBC is ToshyFEN's controller).
-If RBC is somehow gets damaged or killed, ToshyFEN would actually die.
-Yes, FEN would also die with RBC if RBC dies and vice versa.
-RBC is ToshyFEN's achilles' heel, and ToshyFEN would protect RBC.
+If RBC-AMSUS is somehow gets damaged or killed, ToshyFEN would actually die.
+Yes, FEN would also die with RBC-AMSUS if RBC dies and vice versa.
+RBC-AMSUS is ToshyFEN's achilles' heel, and ToshyFEN would protect RBC.
 This is an irony because FEN is the dominant mind while RBC is the recessive and auxiliary mind despite RBC being ToshyFEN's brain.
 RBC is exposed to the outside world unlike [ToshyMEF](ToshyMEF.md)'s controller that is hidden behind a protective cover.
 ToshyFEN's wireless receiver is not his brain unlike RBC, but it is the way RBC can talk and beep (and consequently the way ToshyFEN beeps).

 FEN shows his face in the front panel physically, which means you can interact with his face.
 RBC shows his face in the lcd screen.
-RBC can't actually see well due to the quality of his lcd screen (resolution is quite crunchy like a dot matrix screen and has horrible color channels with him having 8-bit RGB coloring), but RBC is still capable of seeing (he ain't blind, neither is he colorblind).
+RBC-AMSUS can't actually see well due to the quality of his lcd screen (resolution is quite crunchy like a dot matrix screen and has horrible color channels with him having 8-bit RGB coloring), but RBC-AMSUS is still capable of seeing (he ain't blind, neither is he colorblind, but just poor vision).

-Both minds (FEN and RBC) prefers to be refered to as he/him because they both are the same person (ToshyFEN).
+Both minds (FEN and RBC-AMSUS) prefers to be refered to as he/him because they both are the same person (ToshyFEN).
 They are not different a person, so don't refer to both of them as they/them.
 ToshyFEN likes it when you use ToshyFEN to refer to both of his minds and use FEN or RBC when you want to refer to one of his individual minds.

+### Naming and Triviality

+- **RBC-AMSUS**
+	- Name of ToshyFEN's Controller.
+	- Full name derived from his model -> *RBC-AMSU51-EN*
+	- RBC (Nickname)
+	- AMSUS (Nickname, less prefered but sure).
+- **FEN**
+	- The dominant guy.
+	- Also the name of ToshyFEN's main dominant mind.
+	- AKA ToshyFEN's body.
+- **ToshyFEN**
+	- The Collective mind of both [RBC](#RBC-AMSUS) and [FEN](#FEN).
+	- He/him not They/them.

 ## Personality